 If my child becomes a Sudbury student, will my role change from parent to friend?

 “If I had to make a general rule for living and working with children, it might be this: be wary of saying or doing anything to a child that you would not do to another adult, whose good opinion and affection you valued.” ~ John Holt

-It is true that the adults at Sunset Sudbury School (staff members) treat students in an egalitarian style, without condescension or coercion, and have an equal voice to all other students in the running of the school.
+It is true that the adults at Sunset Sudbury (staff members) treat students in an egalitarian style, without condescension or coercion, and have an equal voice to all other students in the running of the community.
 This doesn’t mean that your child will stop appreciating the wisdom of experience, provided that it is not forced upon them.
 The reality of the matter is that parents will continue to make the big decisions in their children’s lives.
 We believe that parents should be sensitive to that and treat their children as respectfully as possible, much like you would treat a friend.